zargovv/discore.js/README.md

       aliases: [],
       permLevel: 0, // Runs noPermsRun() method if tests not passed.
       once: false, // Unloads after first use.
-    };
+      requiredRoles: [], // Accepts string and string array
+      requiredPerms: [], // Accepts number, string and array of strings and numbers };
     // If name is not defined then it will be defined as file name.
     // For example, test.js will be 'test'